Property tax in Spain (IBI): how it works, calculation and advice

 3. How is property tax calculated in Spain?

-IBI is calculated on the basis of the cadastral value (valor catastral) of the property.
+IBI is calculated on the cadastral value (valor catastral) of the property.
 This value is set by the Spanish land registry and takes into account various criteria:

 - The location of the property (town, district, proximity to services).